Skip to main content

 // Prints "The width of someVideoMode is now 1280".

 Logic Explanation: Here, instances of Resolution and VideoMode are created, and their properties are accessed.
-Notably, even deep properties (like someVideoMode.resolution.width) can be read and assigned directly using dot syntax.
+Notably, even deep properties (like someVideoMode.resolution.width) can be directly read and assigned via dot syntax.

 #

-Concept Mapping: This is almost identical to object creation and property access in C#.
+Concept Correspondence: This is consistent with object creation and property access in C#.

 var someResolution = new Resolution();